 The teenage years can be challenging if your child has a chronic health condition.
-But there are also rewards, as you see your child just ‘being a teen’.
-As he becomes more independent, you have an important role in advocating for him and helping him learn to manage his condition.
+As he becomes more independent, you have an important role in advocating for him, helping him learn to manage his condition, and giving him opportunities to ‘just be a teenager’.

 Teenagers with chronic health conditions